 Physiotherapy can help with hip arthritis and assistive devices like canes and crutches may be used.

-Our expert team specialises in treating hip arthritis using advanced non-surgical techniques including stem cell therapy, AMPP® Activated Mesenchymal Pericyte Plasma (using Lipogems® technology) and Platelet Rich Plasma (PRP) therapy.
+Our expert team specialises in treating hip arthritis using advanced non-surgical techniques including mesenchymal stem cell therapy, Micro-Fragmented Adipose Tissue (MFAT), Bone Marrow Aspirate Concentrate (BMAC) and Platelet Rich Plasma (PRP)

 What are the surgical options for hip arthritis?